Pikes Peak Greenway Trail

 Pikes Peak Greenway Trail Description

-The trail has a mix of surfaces, including asphalt, concrete, crushed stone and dirt, but all but the skinniest of bike tires should be able to traverse the terrain without any trouble.
+The trail has a mix of surfaces, including asphalt, concrete, crushed stone and dirt, all but the skinniest of bike tires should be able to traverse the terrain without any trouble.
 Running primarily along Monument Creek and Fountain Creek, the trail offers a peaceful journey next to the water, with more dramatic views of Pikes Peak and other mountains in the distance.

 The Pikes Peak Greenway Trail also provides direct access to a number of parks in Colorado Springs, including Monument Valley Park, Boddington Park and the Gossage Youth Sports Complex.
 The stunning America the Beautiful Park lies along the trail near downtown Colorado Springs; stop in at the pristine 30-acre facility to relax, recreate or simply take in the picturesque views.